-In some emergency situations, one may have to leave the home.
+In some emergency situations, one may need to leave home.
 In most circumstances, pets will need to go too.
 If you evacuate your home, DO NOT LEAVE YOUR PETS BEHIND!
-Pets most likely cannot survive on their own and if by some remote chance they do, you may not be able to find them when you return.
+Pets most likely cannot survive on their own, and if by some remote chance they do, you may not be able to find them when you return.
 Pet owners have lost their lives when they refuse to evacuate their homes in an emergency situation because they had nowhere to take their pets.
 Therefore, it is important to plan ahead.

-The next step in organizing an emergency preparedness plan is to find a safe place to take the family and pets.
+The next step in organizing an emergency preparedness plan is to find a safe place to take your family and pets.
 Because of many states' health regulations, Red Cross disaster shelters cannot accept pets.
 The only animals allowed in Red Cross shelters are service animals that assist handicapped people.
-There are several other emergency shelter options for pets, such as staying in a hotel, boarding facility, or the home of friends or family - be sure shelter choice(s) is outside the immediate living area.
+There are several other emergency shelter options for pets, such as staying in a hotel, boarding facility or the home of friends or family - be sure shelter choice(s) is outside the immediate living area.
 If hotels are preferred, keep a current list of hotels and motels that allow pets.
-Make a note of each hotel's policy such as how many, size, and type of pets.
-Keep a list of safe place(s) (hotels, boarding facilities, or friends) along with phone number and pet policies in an emergency preparedness kit.
-Local animal shelters may be able to shelter pets in the case of an emergency, but remember these facilities are often overloaded with homeless animals and are not the best choice.
+Make a note of each hotel's policy, such as how many, size and type of pets.
+Keep a list of safe place(s) (hotels, boarding facilities or friends), along with phone numbers and pet policies in an emergency preparedness kit.
+Local animal shelters may be able to shelter pets in case of an emergency, but remember, these facilities are often overloaded with homeless animals and are not the best choice.

-Make a back-up emergency plan in case you can't care for your animals yourself.
+Prepare a back-up emergency plan in case you can't care for your animals yourself.
 Develop a buddy system with neighbors, friends and relatives to make sure someone is available to care for or evacuate your pets if you are unable to do so.
-For an emergency that strikes when one is not home, place a sign or sticker on the outside doors or entrances alerting emergency personnel or neighbors that animals are in the home or on the property.
-On this sign, include emergency contact name and phone number and location of emergency preparedness kit.
-Post a list of the animals in the home and Oklahoma Cooperative Extension Fact Sheets are also available on our website at: http://osufacts.okstate.edu where the pets are located, near or in the emergency kit.
-Establish a person to serve as an emergency contact that lives close to the home and is out of the immediate living area.
-The emergency contacts should be familiar with and have a list of pets and where they are located.
-Be prepared to improvise and use what you have on hand to make it on your own for at least three days, maybe longer.
+In case an emergency strikes when no one is home, place a sign or sticker on the outside doors or entrances alerting emergency personnel or neighbors that animals are in the home or on the property.
+On this sign, include emergency preparedness kit.
+Oklahoma Cooperative Extension Fact Sheets are also available on our website at: facts.okstate.edu

+Post a list of the animals in the home and where the pets are located, near or in the emergency kit.
+Establish a person to serve as an emergency contact who lives close to the home and is out of the immediate living area.
+The emergency contact should be familiar with and have a list of pets and where they are located.
 Make sure identification tags are up to date.
 Pets should wear collars with identification tags (to include owner's name and phone) at all times.
-Identification by a microchip implanted by a veterinarian is also recommended.
+Identification by a microchip implanted by a veterinarian also is ecommended.
 If possible, attach the address and/or phone number of your evacuation site.
 If your pet gets lost, his tag is his ticket home.
 Make sure you have a current photo of your pet for identification purposes.